joashnoble/portfolio/README.md

 ```

 Opens at `http://localhost:5173`.
 Vite hot-reloads instantly as you edit
-`src/components/Portfolio.jsx` — no rebuild step.
-The contact form's
+`src/data/site.js` or any component in `src/components/` — no rebuild
-`fetch('/api/contact')` will fail in this mode (there's nothing at that
+step.
+The contact form's `fetch('/api/contact')` will fail in this mode
-route yet — Vite alone doesn't run Cloudflare Functions), but everything
+(there's nothing at that route yet — Vite alone doesn't run Cloudflare
-else — layout, dark mode, animations, images, the lightbox — works
+Functions), but everything else — layout, dark mode, scroll animations,
-exactly as it will in production.
+images, the project lightbox — works exactly as it will in production.

 **Testing the contact form itself**